mkdocstrings/griffe/docs/guide/users/loading.md

 ### Modules collection

 In the first section of this page, we briefly mentioned that Griffe always loads the entire package containing the object you requested.
-One of the reason it always load entire packages and not just single, isolated objects, is that alias resolution requires all objects of a package to be loaded.
+One of the reasons it always loads entire packages and not just single, isolated objects, is that alias resolution requires all objects of a package to be loaded.
 Which means that if an alias points to an object that is part of *another* package, it can only be resolved if the *other* package is *also loaded*.
 For example:

 ```tree title="File layout"
 ./